Loyle Carner: Artistry

 Carner employs a "languid" style of rapping.
-His sound has been described as "confessional hip-hop", "introspective", "jazz-infused", as well as "sensitive and eloquent".
+His sound has been described as "confessional and clever lyricism", "jazz-infused", as well as "sensitive and eloquent".
 He cites American hip hop and grime music as musical influences.
 He also regards American poet Langston Hughes and British writer Benjamin Zephaniah as inspirations.

+Carner has described himself as feeling “like an outsider, in a nice way,” while also recognising his place in the UK rap lineage, citing admiration from both grime MCs such as Kano and Ghetts and UK hip hop figures including Rodney P, Jehst, and Klashnekoff.
+He explained that his aim was “to be a link in the chain, to take it from where it was before and allow another generation to love it as much as me.”

 Personal life

 As of January 2017, Carner lived in Croydon, South London with his mother and brother.
-He has one son, born in late 2020.
-He loves to cook and also runs a cooking school for children with ADHD called Chilli Con Carner.
+He has one son (born late 2020) and one daughter (born 2024).
+He also runs a cooking school for children with ADHD called Chilli Con Carner.
 He has titled songs after chefs Yotam Ottolenghi and Antonio Carluccio.
 Carner has nut and sesame allergies.

 In 2018, he appeared in a film for a project by the charity organisation Campaign Against Living Miserably (CALM), which aims to prevent male suicide.
 The following year, he curated an art exhibition and donated its proceeds to CALM.

 Carner is a supporter of Liverpool F.C.
 As a tribute to his stepfather, who idolised Eric Cantona and was a passionate Manchester United F.C. supporter, Carner released a song titled "Cantona".
 He also named his 2016 tour after Cantona, and has worn his stepfather's Cantona shirt during concerts.
 Carner used samples of songs written and performed by his stepfather alongside Misure La VerT for Yesterday's Gone's hidden title track, which concludes the album.